-They are two of the biggest names in British Theatre.
-One is a Hollywood megalith and founder of the Donmar Warehouse, the other's name is synonymous with the state of British theatre.
-Now, director Sam Mendes and playwright Jez Butterworth team up for new play The Ferryman.
-Royal Court devotee or not, this is massive news.
-Last time Jez Butterworth was the The Royal Court (for state-of-the-nation epic Jerusalem) people were so desperate for tickets, they queued in the cold for 24 hours.
+They are two of the biggest names in British theatre.
+One is a Hollywood monolith and founder of the Donmar Warehouse, the other's name is synonymous with the state of the stage in Britain.
+Now, director Sam Mendes and playwright Jez Butterworth have teamed up for new play The Ferryman – and it’s a true triumph.